 They can be made of metal, plastic or ceramic.
 Invisible braces are made of a clear plastic.

-Braces are available on the NHS for children and, occasionally, for adults, depending on the clinical need, and cost (band 3) up to £222.50.
+Braces are available on the NHS for children and, occasionally, for adults, depending on the clinical need.

 Read more about braces (orthodontics).